Introduction — Archaeology and the Tradition of Historical Writing

 4.4 Balancing Sensitivity and Scientific Rigor

 The greatest challenge in archaeology and historical writing is maintaining a balance between sensitivity and scientific precision.
 If we focus only on facts, writing becomes dry; if we focus only on emotion, it loses credibility.
-In my experience, true history is that which stands firm on evidence yet touches the reader’s heart.

 5. Case Study: The Story of a Discovery